 Many scientific studies have revealed the health benefits of swimming, which include greater lung capacity, better breath control, improved core strength and posture, enhanced mood, reduced anxiety, and decreased risk of chronic illness.

-By the end of it, you’ll be itching to dive into the nearest body of water and start stroking.
+If you want to read more about these benefits, make sure to check out Why We Swim.
+By the end of the book, you’ll be itching to dive into the nearest body of water and start stroking.

 My favorite quotes from Why We Swim: